 This Atmosphere is changing.

 We are seeing great strides in respectful care with more mothers choosing comprehensive childbirth education, care providers with respectful practices, hiring birth doulas, having fathers trained through Lamaze or Bradley to support them and communicate during birth and letting their truth be heard.
-Lets keep the conversation open and respectful and continuing building bridges to create change!
-If you are in Southern, Ky the My Sunshine Birth Services’ Network is here to support you in planning and nurturing a positive birth experience (however that looks to you).
+Let's keep the conversation open and respectful and continuing building bridges to create change!
+If you are in Southern, Kentucky, the My Sunshine Birth Services Network is here to support you in planning and nurturing a positive birth experience (however that looks to you).
 In other areas of the world please seek out your local Doulas and Childbirth Educators for support.